tyleregeto/vesperjs/README.md

 # Notable features
 - No dependencies.
 Zero.
-- Only 2 KB (compressed)
+- Only 2.5 KB (compressed)
 - IE9+ compatibility
 - Works with contentEditable and textareas
-- Plugable - easiliy add additional support and custom views
+- Plugable - easily add additional support and custom views
 - Trigger character is configurable, not just '@'